rawalpurvi/sign_in_with_google_for_web/README.md

 ### Prerequisites:
 1) Follow the steps described in [Setup](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) to configure your OAuth Consent Screen and to obtain a Client ID.
 2) [Load the client library](https://developers.google.com/identity/gsi/web/guides/client-library).
+3) Set your Google client id as a environment variable GOOGLE_CLIENT_ID

 ## Getting Started